-1. Measures to Vitalize the General Shareholders' Meeting and Facilitate the Exercise of Voting Rights
+1. Measures to Vitalize the General Shareholders' Meeting and Facilitate the Exercise of Voting Rights (Updated)

-Supplemental Remarks

-Early sending out of convocation notices for the general meeting of shareholders 25 days or more before the date of the meeting.
-Avoidance of peak day when scheduling the general meeting of shareholders Three business days or more before the peak day.
-Electronic voting OMRON has adopted electronic voting via Internet since 2003, enabling shareholders voting through computers, mobile phones and smartphones.
+Supplemental Remarks Early sending out of 4 weeks or more before the date of the meeting. convocation notices for the general meeting of shareholders Avoidance of peak day Three business days or more before the peak day. when scheduling the Times business days of more before the peak day. general meeting of shareholders Electronic voting OMRON has adopted electronic voting via Internet since 2003, enabling shareholders voting through computers, mobile phones and smartphones.
 Participation in the OMRON has participated in the system since 2006.
 The Electronic Voting Platform Convocation notices both in Japanese and English are posted system and other efforts to on the websites of Tokyo Stock Exchange, ICJ and OMRON improve an environment in since 2013, prior to sending out the printed notice. which institutional The posting is made approximately one month prior to the date investors can exercise their of the meeting. voting rights Provision of convocation OMRON has been providing English version of the notice summaries written convocation notice (entire translation, for reference purpose) in English on the websites of Tokyo Stock Exchange, ICJ and OMRON since 2013 approximately one month prior to the date of the meeting.

-2. IR-related Activities (Updated)
+2. IR-related Activities

-Explanation by representative Supplemental remarks Preparation and publication of disclosure policy Disclosure policy is posted on the IR section of OMRON's website in Japanese and English.
-Regular information meetings for individual investors No OMRON participates in information meetings planned by securities companies, and provides information on the website.
-Regular information meetings for analysts and institutional investors Yes OMRON holds an earnings announcement meeting every quarter and webcasts the meeting (except meetings held by telephone).
+Explanation by Supplemental remarks representative Preparation and publication Disclosure policy is posted on the IR section of disclosure policy of OMRON's website in Japanese and English.
+Regular information No OMRON participates in information meetings for individual meetings planned by securities companies, investors and provides information on the website.
+Regular information Yes OMRON holds an earnings announcement meetings for analysts and meeting every quarter and webcasts the institutional investors meeting (except meetings held by telephone).
 The company regularly holds one-on-one dialogues with domestic institutional investors.
-Regular information meetings for overseas investors Yes OMRON webcasts an earnings announcement meeting with English captions every quarter (except meetings held by telephone).
+Regular information Yes OMRON webcasts an earnings meetings for overseas announcement meeting with English investors captions every quarter (except meetings held by telephone).
 The company regularly holds one-on-one dialogues with overseas institutional investors.
 Also, OMRON participates several times a year in IR conference organized by securities companies for investors abroad, in Japan and overseas.

-Posting of IR materials on OMRON posts quarterly results, annual

-website integrated reports, and discloses

-TSE-required information timely both in

-English and Japanese.

-Establishment of Department in charge: Global Investor &

-department and/or manager Brand Communications Headquarters

-in charge of IR Executive in charge: Tsutomu Igaki,

-Executive Officer and Senior General
+Posting of IR materials on OMRON posts quarterly results, annual website integrated reports, and discloses TSE-required information timely both in English and Japanese.
+Establishment of Department in charge: Global Investor & department and/or manager Brand Communications Headquarters in charge of IR Executive in charge: Tsutomu Igaki, Executive Officer and Senior General Manager

-Manager